npedrazzini/PreModernSlavic-NLP/README.md

 <img src="https://github.com/npedrazzini/PreModernSlavic-NLP/blob/main/POS_PROIEL.png" alt="drawing" width="600"/>

-The extracted parts of speech is indicated before each group of stop words, and the classification and abbreviations follow the PROIEL convention (see Figure taken from [[1]](#1)).
+The extracted part of speech is indicated before each group of stop words, and the classification and abbreviations follow the PROIEL convention (see Figure taken from [[1]](#1)).
 The list so far includes:

 - conjunctions
 - relative adverbs